MY SEARCH FOR GOD books on a shelf

 DIALOGUING WITH BELIEVERS- When I was l8, I moved from New York to Arizona where I attended Arizona State University.
 This was the first time I had lived in a place where Jewish people were a minority.
 Because of this circumstance, I was able to meet people of different backgrounds. and was able to exchange ideas with many people.

 One great place to talk was in the dormitory cafeteria.
 We would sit around and atheists would argue with the born again believers, and I would just listen or give my "two cents worth" as well.
 One day the atheists were arguing with the evangelicals about whether or not it was possible to know God.
 The atheists were saying that God does not exist, but if He did, people could not know Him because He would be too busy creating universes somewhere.
-The evangelica1s were saying that He is knowable.
+The evangelicals were saying that He is knowable.
 I argued in favor of the evangelicals, saying, that from a Jewish perspective, God could be knowable, but that He chooses not to be knowable.

 After dinner, I continued the conversation with the evangelicals.
 They began to tell me about Jesus.
 I stopped them short and told them that Jesus is not for the Jews, and they could put away their New Testament, because I did not accept it as valid for me.
 They left me alone after that.

-A week later, we got into another discussion in the cafeteria, & as we talked more about God, these evangelicals began to show me prophecies from the Tenach about the Messiah that sounded like Jesus.
+A week later, we got into another discussion in the cafeteria, & as we talked more about God, these evangelicals began to show me prophecies from the Tanakh about the Messiah that sounded like Jesus.
 Even though I had never seen a New Testament, I had seen the movies about the life of Jesus, & those prophecies sounded very much like the Jesus of the movies.
-I pointed out to these people that the Bibles they had were Christian bibles, & I could not trust their transla-tions.
+I pointed out to these people that the Bibles they had were Christian bibles, & I could not trust their translations.
 For all I knew those passages could have been inserted in Christian bibles just to "fool" the Jewish people into believing in Jesus.
 To prove them wrong, I had my mother send me the Holy Scriptures I received at my Bar Mitzvah.
 I was shocked to find that the Jewish Bible had those same prophecies.
 I pointed out that Jesus was for Gentiles, & not for Jews such as myself.
-It was okay for them to believe, My Search For God con't. from p.2 -but not for me.
+It was okay for them to believe, but not for me.
 (I did not know at that time that Jesus was very much for Jewish people and that His name was Yeshua).
 The only problem I had was that I found that the Scriptures I believed in spoke of Yeshua, but I felt He was not for Jewish people.
 I needed a reason to reject Him.

 EMBRACING THE MESSIAH- I believed that the best place to find an excuse not to believe in Yeshua would be the church, because I believed they hated Jewish people.
 I asked my friends if I could attend church with them.
 I had never attended a church before.
 I thought it would be idolatrous, because they prayed to saints, and I thought they were anti-Semitic.